 It is proposed that the specific emissions budgets are set by the Government of the day on the advice of the independent Climate Change Commission which takes into consideration the best available science.
 The Government would have to explain any deviations from that advice.

 Australia is the world’s largest exporter of both coal (when both metallurgical and thermal coal are counted) and liquified natural gas.
 The bill does not contain any information on a process or targets for cutting down exports of coal or gas.

 The reason given for this is that, under international agreements, carbon budgets only encompass domestic emissions.
 Where coal or gas is extracted in Australia but consumed overseas (known as ‘Scope 3 emissions’), these are counted solely against the targets of the countries where they are burned.

 This is a serious limitation in the Climate Change Bill.
 ARRCC holds that this rule, created as part of the Paris Accord, does not mean that Australia has no ethical responsibility for the burning of coal overseas.

 We are therefore pleased with the initial plan to add a clause to the Bills requiring the Climate Change Commission to model an estimate of our Scope 3 emissions for decision makers to take into account, and will be advocating for specific targets for reductions in coal and gas to be embedded in government policy.

-There is therefore a tension between this Climate Change Bill, which is deliberately constrained as it aims to break a political stalemate by providing a platform palatable to a broad range of politicians, and the climate movement which is ambitious and seeking to transform what is achievable as a necessary response to the existential threat of climate change.
+There is a tension between this Climate Change Bill, which is deliberately constrained as it aims to break a political stalemate, and our aspirations as activists to see a robust response to the existential threat of climate change.
 It will be up to us to call for stronger action, with this Act as a starting point.

 Thea Ormerod & Dr Peta Cox